Workflows

 Workflows define a proactive GTM playbook for your agents to execute.

 For example, lets say that you have a Voice agent deployed to a specific phone number.
 If a lead calls this number, that Voice agent picks up.
-This is generally considered to be an inbound use case.
+This is generally considered to be an incoming use case.

 Workflow Concepts